Indicator Level

 1) Define the scope of waste covered: Identify the main sources of waste this indicator covers.
 According to ECHO’s guidance, these should be waste from “facilities directly managed or supported by the partner” (e.g. offices, warehouses, (re)construction sites, health facilities, community centers, camps, distribution points).

-- container-based estimates: Use the number and size of bins or bags collected, multiplied by an observed or typical fill level (based on spot checks or routine collection patterns)
+- Container-based estimates: Use the number and size of bins or bags collected, multiplied by an observed or typical fill level (based on spot checks or routine collection patterns).

-- short-period sampling and extrapolation: Measure or observe waste generated over a short, representative period (e.g., one day or one week) at one or more sites, and extrapolate to the reporting period
+- Short-period sampling and extrapolation: Measure or observe waste generated over a short, representative period (e.g., one day or one week) at one or more sites, and extrapolate to the reporting period.

 Briefly document what the estimate is based on (e.g., spot checks, collection frequency, staff interviews, sampling period) and any key assumptions.

-6) To calculate the indicator value:
+6) Calculate the indicator value:

 Disaggregate by